Sam Coffey: Portland Thorns FC

 After the NCAA granted all student-athletes another year of eligibility due to the effects of the COVID-19 pandemic, Coffey decided not to enter herself into the 2021 NWSL Draft as she was uncertain about her future.
 Nevertheless, she was still entered into the draft, and was selected by Portland Thorns FC with the 12th overall pick in the second round.
-However, she ultimately decieded to play an additional year of college soccer with Penn State.
-On January 7, 2022, the Portland Thorns signed Coffey on a two-year contract.
+However, she ultimately decided to play an additional year of college soccer with Penn State.

+On January 7, 2022, the Portland Thorns signed Coffey to a two-year contract.
 She made her debut for the team in the 2022 NWSL Challenge Cup on March 18, 2022, playing the full match in a 1–1 away draw against OL Reign.
 She made her NWSL regular season debut on April 30, 2022, playing the full match in a 3–0 home win over the Kansas City Current.
+She quickly became a regular starter, starting in 26 games in 2022 (20 regular season, 4 Challenge Cup, and 2 playoff).
+She helped the Thorns win the NWSL Championship that year, was nominated for NWSL Rookie of the Year, and was on the 2022 NWSL Best XI First Team.

+Coffey was named Portland's captain in the 2025 season.
+In June 2025, it was revealed that in March 2024, Coffey had signed a contract extension through the 2027 season.